TerrificTable/TokenLoger-Gen/README.md

 # TokenLoger-Gen
-This will generate an obfuscated python token loger
+This will generate an obfuscated python token loger.

+just put your webhook inside the config.json file

 # Legality
 Educational purpose only.